jfchoii/saints3/README.md

    - Guild Handbook and Rules may be redundant?
    - Absences being separate from rules might be redundant but might also be OK because people might ask a lot
    - Emphasize contributions
 3. **(Need help with this)** Compile all images, rename and upload files to assets folder for linking in the pages.
-The logo is currently a screenshot.
+Also, the logo is currently a screenshot.
 4. (Optional) Restructure documentation to emphasize trading help and assistance (addons, pricing, farming, flipping, crafting, etc)
 5. (Optional) Find hosting so that we don't have to use the current URL
 6. (Optional) Hype up the guild lottery & rewards for donations